Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 If you're currently interviewing with Meta (formerly Facebook) or you’ve received a job offer from them, congratulations!
 But before you celebrate, make sure you negotiate your job offer to ensure you receive competitive compensation.

-This article outlines how to negotiate a Meta job offer using The Salary Negotiator’s tried-and-true negotiation strategy.
-And we’re not just saying that—we’ve had a 100% success rate when helping individuals negotiate their Meta offers, meaning that 100% of the time, Meta offered more compensation to our clients when they used our salary negotiation method.
+This article outlines how to negotiate a Meta job offer using our proven salary negotiation strategy.
+And we’re not just saying that—we’ve had nearly a 100% success rate when helping individuals negotiate Meta offers, meaning that nearly 100% of the time, Meta offered more compensation to career professionals when they used our salary negotiation method.

 While the thought of negotiating your compensation with a company such as Meta may seem daunting, we promise it’s more straightforward than you would expect.
-And just remember: once you’ve received an offer, that means they want you on the team, which gives you more leverage to negotiate your offer.
-Below, we dive into the components of a Meta job offer and then outline specific steps on how to negotiate better compensation.
+Below, we dive into the components of a Meta job offer and then outline specific steps and share resources on how to negotiate better compensation.

 Meta is a leader in the tech industry, so you can expect their salaries to be competitive.
 However, it's still important to know what the company is willing to pay for the role you've been recruited for.